 A 50% reduction in relapse rates for people taking Antabuse is a good thing, but only if they take it forever or use their time away from the bottle to fix the root causes of their addiction.

-I chose not to take Antabuse because I respond better to positive reinforcement and empowerment than to negative reinforcement and a mindset of powerlessness.
+The fact that a considerable percentage of people still relapse while taking Antabuse is proof that alcohol addiction cannot be conquered by fear alone.
+Most people respond better to positive reinforcement and empowerment than to negative reinforcement and a mindset of powerlessness.

 Alternatives To Antabuse